 The programme suits anyone interested in the literary cultures of Korea, as well as students of literature with no prior knowledge of Korean literature who are looking for new areas of inquiry.

 Incoming students will be expected to have completed at least the equivalent of two years of undergraduate Korean language study.
-Students with knowledge of classical Chinese (hanja) will be encouraged to read pre-modern texts in the original classical Chinese.

 The programme will benefit anyone wishing to pursue a research degree (MPhil/PhD) afterwards.
 It also provides a solid basis for anyone wishing to pursue a career in literary translation or publishing.